-All classified employees, unclassified non-teaching personnel, excluding librarians, and institutional officers who occupy FTE positions shall have their performance evaluated in accordance with the EPMS program.
+All classified, unclassified non-teaching personnel (excluding librarians) and institutional officers who occupy FTE positions shall have his/her performance evaluated in accordance with the EPMS program.
+Faculty shall have their performance evaluated in accordance with SBTCE Procedure 8-4-101.1 [Faculty Performance Management System (FPMS)].